 So when will Samsung release its first Android 11 update?
 Let’s start with what we know.

 The company is reportedly testing Android 11 on the Galaxy S10+.
-The device recently showed up in a Geekbench benchmark.
-This is much earlier than usual and that means we could see a faster beta.
+Earlier this year the device showed up in a Geekbench benchmark.

-Last year, Samsung pushed its first Android 10 beta in October, or, several weeks after Google pushed the official version of Android 10 to Pixel devices.
+Last year, Samsung pushed its first public Android 10 beta in October, or, several weeks after Google pushed the official version of Android 10 to Pixel devices.
+As of right now it looks like Google is targeting September 8th for the official Android 11 release.

-We expect flagships like the Galaxy S20 to get upgraded first followed by older models like the Galaxy S10 and Galaxy Note 10.
+We expect flagships like the Galaxy S20 series and Galaxy Note 20 series to get upgraded first followed by older models like the Galaxy S10 and Galaxy Note 10.

 And while a lot of Galaxy models will probably get Android 11 in the second half 2020, many others will have to wait until 2021.
 Samsung’s Android roll outs typically span across several months.